3nematix/MeetingRooms/README.md

 # <img src="https://pngimage.net/wp-content/uploads/2018/05/administracion-de-empresas-png-4.png" width="50" alt="logo"/> Meeting Rooms
 <p>Company needs an internal service for its’ employees which helps them to reserve companies meeting room for internal or external meetings.
-Each employee should be able to check each room’s availability, book or cancel a reservation through an API.
+Each employee should be able to check each room’s availability, book, or cancel a reservation through an API.
 This project is built using: Django and Python3, Django Rest Framework, SQL.</p>

 # API